frr0/nvim/README.md

 ## Configuration

-> Note! this part could be partially useless since the installation script does the jobs for you, just take a look to Coc and Vimspector if you neet to
+> Note! this part could be partially useless since the installation script does the jobs for you, just take a look to Coc and Vimspector if you need to

 ### [VIM-PLUG](https://github.com/junegunn/vim-plug)